beteland123/Math-Magicians/README.md

 ## :telescope: Future Features <a name="future-features"></a>

-- [ ] Add functionality and event listener  for each button
 - [ ] Add automatic testing
 - [ ] Add some header with the link about quotes and the homepage